Harshadamore25/Heart-disease-detection-project/README.md

 # Heart-disease-detection-project

-** For detailed explanation of overview of this project, please refer to Project_overview.ppt **
+** For detailed explanation of overview of this project, please refer to heart_project_overview.pdf **

  ***** Project overview stepwise *****